h-escoffier/WILDkCAT/docs/explanation/explanation.md

 If no exact value is available, the pipeline assigns the closest possible match using a penalty-based scoring system.

-### Matching score
+### Penalty score

-The matching score evaluates how well a candidate kcat entry fits the query enzyme and conditions.
+The penalty score evaluates how well a candidate kcat entry fits the query enzyme and conditions.

 * A lower score indicates a better match.
 * `0` = best possible match (perfect fit).
-* `17` = no reliable match.
+* `16` = no reliable match.

 ### Penalty-based scoring system